 Authorizing others to access your records

 If the authorized individual is meeting with a school official in person, he/she can provide a valid form of ID to verify his/her identity or provide the PIN number.
 If the individual inquiring about a student’s records is doing so by phone, he/she will need to provide the PIN number to verify their identity before the information can be released.
-If the caller does not know the PIN, the student can go the Office of the Registrar in person to get the PIN or send an e-mail to firstname.lastname@example.org from his/her Seton Hall e-mail account requesting the PIN.
-The student will then be responsible for providing this to the authorized individual.
+If the caller does not know the PIN, the student can go online to view the PIN that was entered.
+The student will then be responsible for providing this PIN to the authorized individual.

-When a student authorizes information, they must indicate whether or not access will be granted for all records, just academic records, just financial aid records, just billing records or billing and financial aid records only.
-Authorization to access records does not entitle the authorized party to obtain copies of records or documents.
+Authorization to access records does not entitle the authorized party to obtain copies of records or document, nor does it grant online access to the student’s records. .
 Primarily the purpose of the authorization is to enable the authorized third party to discuss matters pertaining to academic, billing or financial matters.

-If your enrollment at Seton Hall University lapses, either due to withdrawal, graduation, dismissal or any other reason, the information you provided on your FERPA Authorization for Access to Student Information Form is no longer valid.
+If a student’s enrollment at Seton Hall University lapses, either due to withdrawal, graduation, dismissal or any other reason, the information provided on your FERPA Authorization Form is no longer valid.
 In most cases after enrollment ceases records are only discussed with the former student but the student may authorize his/her representatives to discuss matters on his/her behalf, especially pertaining to payments.

 January 21, 2009